Published on: Dec 6, 2019

 It’s Not That Hard to Hitchhike in Canada

 Almost everyone in Canada is trustworthy and generous.
 Most often than not, they offer hitchhikers a ride because they always enjoy the company.
-Compared to other countries, Canada is one place where you won’t find it difficult to hitch a ride.
+Compared to other countries, Canada is one place you won’t find it difficult to hitch a ride.

 You Should Be Patient

 You should know that this type of traveling is random as it gets.
-While most people in Canada are generous and often trust almost everyone, not every car that will pass, will offer you a ride whenever you swing your thumb up into the air.
+While most people in Canada are generous and often trust almost everyone, not every car that will pass, will offer you a ride whenever you swing your thumb up in the air.

 Is It Safe To Hitchhike in Canada?